 Alexa McDonough Institute for Women, Gender, and Social Justice

-The Alexa McDonough Institute for Women, Gender, and Social Justice aims to achieve equity and improve lives through feminist initiatives that extend knowledge and understanding of issues related to women, girls, gender, and social justice for the Mount community and beyond.
+The Alexa McDonough Institute for Women, Gender, and Social Justice aims to promote equity, diversity, inclusion and accessibility and to improve lives through feminist and decolonial initiatives.
+The institute also extends knowledge and an intersectional understanding of issues related to women, girls, gender, and social justice by connecting researchers, students, and community partners at the Mount and beyond.
+The institute is home to the Nancy Rowell Jackman Chair in Women’s Studies (Nancy’s Chair) and currently the 18th Nancy’s Chair (2024-2026) is Dr. Mary Rita Holland.

 Developmental Psychobiology Research Centre (DPRC)